-    Don’t handle a found kitten at first.
-Kittens don’t need to be with their mom 24/7, and it’s not unusual for mama cats to be gone for several hours in search of food.
+First and foremost, don’t initially handle a found kitten.
+Kittens don’t need to be with their mom 24/7.
+It’s common for mom to be out looking for food or gathering resources.
 She has to eat well to produce milk for her kittens.
-She could also be in the process of relocating the litter.
+Additionally, she could also be in the process of relocating the litter.

-Removing very young kittens from their mother greatly reduces chances of survival, even with round-the-clock care.
+Removing very young kittens from their mother greatly reduces their chances of survival, even with round-the-clock care.

 Assess whether the kittens are in immediate danger from: